 Stanislaus' pilot project substantially reduced the rate at which 911 calls involving patients with mental health needs that resulted in a transport to an ED for medical screening.
-After Stanislaus' pilot project was implemented, 428 of 1,491 mental health patients for whom 911 was called (29%) were transported to the mental health crisis center instead of an ED.
-An additional 28% (n = 411) met the eligibility criteria and could have been transported to the crisis center if additional beds were available in the county's inpatient psychiatric facility or if the crisis center accepted patients who have a form of health insurance other than Medi-Cal.
-The community paramedics also determined that 553 people (37% of people assessed) were not eligible for transport to the mental health crisis center because they had a medical need, had vital signs outside parameters for admission to the crisis center, were intoxicated, violent, agitated or over age 65 years.
-Four percent (n = 67) met the medical criteria for admission to the mental health crisis center but were not admitted due to a history of disruptive behavior during previous admissions to the crisis center.
-Only two percent of eligible patients (n = 30) did not consent to be transported to the mental health crisis center.
+From the launch of Stanislaus' project in September 2015 through September 2019, 28% of mental health patients for whom 911 was called (476 of 1,692) were transported to the mental health crisis center instead of an ED.
+An additional 29% (n = 484) met the eligibility criteria and could have been transported to the crisis center if additional beds were available in the county's inpatient psychiatric facility or if the crisis center accepted patients who had a form of health insurance other than Medi-Cal.
+The community paramedics also determined that 37% of people assessed (n = 628) were not eligible for transport to the mental health crisis center, were intoxicated, violent, agitated or over age 65 years.
+Four percent (n = 73) met the medical criteria for admission to the mental health crisis center but were not admitted due to a history of disruptive behavior during previous admissions to the crisis center.
+Only two percent of eligible patients (n = 33) did not consent to being transported to the mental health crisis center.

 Gilroy's and Fresno's pilot projects have also substantially reduced the rate at which patients with mental health needs are transported to an ED for medical screening.
-Since Gilroy's project began in June 2018, paramedics have screened a total of 196 persons on 5150 holds due to mental health concerns.
-Forty-four percent (86 patients) were transported to Santa Clara County's mental health crisis center or another mental health facility.
-Fifty-six percent (110 patients) were transported to an ED because they needed medical care or had vital signs outside parameters for admission to the crisis center.
+Since Gilroy's project began in June 2018, paramedics have screened a total of 236 persons on 5150 holds due to mental health concerns.
+Forty-four percent (104 patients) were transported to Santa Clara County's mental health crisis center or another mental health facility.
+Fifty-six percent (132 patients) were transported to an ED because they needed medical care or had vital signs outside parameters for admission to the crisis center.
 The crisis center did not turn away any eligible patients.

-In Fresno paramedics have screened 7,156 people with symptoms of a mental health crisis for whom 911 was called and transported 36% (2,548 patients) to Fresno County's mental health crisis center.
+In Fresno, paramedics have screened 12,986 people with symptoms of a mental health crisis for whom 911 was called and transported 34% (4,427 patients) to Fresno County's mental health crisis center.